Chase Reynolds: St. Louis / Los Angeles Rams

 On August 17, 2011, Reynolds signed a contract with the NFL's St. Louis Rams.
 On September 1, 2011, in the final preseason game for St. Louis, Reynolds caught a 17-yard pass, rushed 8 times for 16 yards, also scoring his first NFL rushing touchdown.
 Reynolds was waived for final cuts on September 3, 2011.
 Reynolds was re-signed to the team's practice squad on September 4, 2011.
 On October 9, 2011, Reynolds was, again, released from the practice squad.
 Then signed to Rams full-time team.
 Reynolds played on the practice squad in 2012.
 In 2013, Reynolds made the Rams active roster and was a standout special teams player.
 During the 2014 season, Chase led special teams in tackles with 16.
 He was tied for fifth in the NFL.

 Personal life

 Reynolds is married to Kila Reynolds, winner of Mrs. Montana 2011.
 They welcomed their first child, a son named Talen, during Chase's senior year in high school.
 During Chase's red shirt senior year, the couple had a daughter, Peyton.
 At the end of the 2014 season they had their second daughter, Tenley.

-Chase Reynolds founded The Promise∞Line®, which is a motivational brand.
-He launched it during training camp in 2014.
-A “Promise” is a “Goal”.
-Making a promise to yourself every day to pursue your goals without letting anyone or anything stand in your way.